Skip to content

 Jeff Stotts, a certified athletic trainer who tracks NBA injuries through his “In Street Clothes” social media account, posted late Monday that the term hyperextension is “more of a descriptor of what happened to the knee than an actual diagnosis.”
 Injuries resulting from a hyperextension, he added, can include bone bruises, ligament sprains, or capsule injuries.
 Though all have differing recovery timelines, his data indicates the average player absence with that descriptor lasts 6.4 days.

-George said he had already received some treatment Monday, and will see how the knee responds Tuesday morning and “evaluate from there.”
-The overarching postgame locker room vibe was not of a team that believed its much-anticipated season was already over before it began, but of one ready to get home after a rare six-day, three-game preseason road trip from Des Moines, to Boston, to Atlanta.
+George said he had already received some treatment Monday, and would see how the knee responds Tuesday morning and “evaluate from there.”
+The overarching postgame locker room vibe was not of a team that believed its much-anticipated season was over before it began, but of one ready to get home after a rare six-day, three-game preseason road trip from Des Moines, Iowa, to Boston to Atlanta.

 “We don’t need him right now, so let’s get him out of the game” All-Star point guard Tyrese Maxey said, when asked for his initial reaction to George’s injury.